kaleido-io/developer-challenge/README.md

 - A funky avatar generator, where each avatar is backed by a unique token
 - A conference ticketing system with camera & QR code integration
 - A digital collectable swag bag, earned by posting to social media

+## Solidity Development Environment
+You might not have come across this language for developing smart contracts on Ethereum.
+A typical dev environment for Solidity:
+- [Truffle](https://www.trufflesuite.com/truffle): unit test your Solidity code with javascript
+- [Ganache](https://www.trufflesuite.com/ganache): local Ethereum node as macox App with easy to use UI
+- [kaleido-go](https://github.com/kaleido-io/kaleido-go) is a useful tool to help test a smart contract against a Kaleido environment

 ## Want more dev stack?